Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Introduction

+In this paper we continue previous analytical work done on localization of 4D gravity on thick branes with Poincar\'{e} symmetry and we show that with the aid of a scalar field we can smooth out the RS model, still providing a generalized compactification mechanism, solving the mass hierarchy problem and analytically computing the corresponding corrections to Newton's law in a stable braneworld configuration for two particular solutions that were independently obtained in \cite{gremm1}--\cite{gremm2} and \cite{csakietal} and possess completely different physical properties:

-In this paper we continue previous work done on localization of 4D gravity on thick branes with Poincar\'{e} symmetry and we show that the mass hierarchy problem can be solved in a much simpler and more transparent way than in the Randall--Sundrum (combined with Lykken--Randall) thin brane approach \cite{rs,lr}.
-The novel feature is an analog quantum--mechanical potential of linearized (around a 4D Poincar\'{e}--invariant background) 5D gravity, that asymptotes to a positive constant value and leads to a mass gap in the KK-spectrum of the gravitational fluctuations.
-Besides, the present thick brane approach represents a better alternative to solve the mass hierarchy than the RS two--brane model \cite{rs}, since the TeV brane can have positive tension, contrary to RS.
+For one of them, called solution A) from now on, the mass hierarchy problem can be solved in a much simpler and more transparent way than in the Randall--Sundrum, combined with the Lykken--Randall thin brane approach \cite{rs,lr}.
+The novel feature of this mass hierarchy resolution is an analog quantum mechanical potential of linearized (around a 4D Poincar\'{e}--invariant background\footnote{It is worth noticing that this kind of mass gaps usually appear in the framework of braneworld models with a de Sitter 4D induced spacetime instead of a Minkowski 4D induced manifold.}) 5D gravity, that asymptotes to a positive constant value and leads to a mass gap in the KK--spectrum of the gravitational fluctuations, which obey a Legendre equation for arbitrary mass.
+Besides, the present thick brane approach represents a better alternative to solve the mass hierarchy than the RS two--brane model \cite{rs}, since the TeV brane can have positive tension (as in \cite{lr}), contrary to the RS model.
+In this case the 5D manifold presents naked singularities at its boundaries, however, by imposing unitary boundary conditions on the KK graviton spectrum one obtains a 4D spacetime physically acceptable as in \cite{gremm2,dago}.